supratikchaudhuri/PDP_ASS7_PROVIDER_CODE/res/Customer-Readme.md

 - We received little to no help from our providers.
 They sent us code that does not follow the code styling as per the handins server.
 We had to spend a lot of time fixing the java style.

-- We requested them to take a look at fixing bugs that we were facing in their code, but they took too long to respond and ultimately did not address problems that were pre-requisites for this assignment (like buying and selling functionality) or pointed us in the direction of tweaking the code on our own.
+- We requested them to take a look at fixing bugs that we were facing in their code, but they took too long to respond and ultimately did not address problems that were pre-requisites for this assignment (like buying and selling functionality) and pointed us in the direction of tweaking the code on our own.

 - We did not receive the questionnaire that was supposed to be sent along with the code.